tardate/LittleArduinoProjects/Radio/AM/HX108-2/README.md

 Verification:

 * with circuit powered, probe the B5 test point - noise on the speakers √
+* with circuit powered, inject 465kHz carrier with 1kHz AM via 22nF capacitor to the B5 test point - peaked 1kHz tone on the speakers √

 ### Step 5: Second IF Stage